Quantum-enhanced Markov chain Monte Carlo

 A countable irreducible Markov chain is positive recurrent if (and only if) it has a stationary distribution \(\pi\).
 Furthermore, that stationary distribution will be unique and nonzero, meaning \(\pi(x)>0\) for all \(x\in\mathbb{X}\).3Theorem 1.7.7 in Markov Chains by Norris or Theorem 6.3.14 in Probability and Stochastic Processes by Brémaud.

-In other words, for positive recurrence, we need to prove that the Markov chain has a stationary distribution.
+For positive recurrence, we need to prove that the Markov chain has a stationary distribution.

 Ergodicity